 In 1982, three Near Eastside neighborhood churches, including Westminster Presbyterian Church, began serving youth during a summer program in order to combat poor student achievement while providing a safe environment during summer months while students are out of school.
 Those three church partnerships ended, but Westminster’s youth program grew to include afterschool programming and a mentoring program.

 Recognizing that the neighborhood’s needs extended beyond the children and into to the families, Westminster began offering a soup kitchen and food pantry one day a week.
-In 2014, Westminster opened doors to its new 17,000 square ft Family & Adults Services Center which offers one of the city’s largest food pantries, a fully equipped catering kitchen, large dining room, three large classrooms including a computer lab, and a Gennesaret Free Clinic.
+In 2014, Westminster opened doors to its new 17,000 square ft Family & Adults Services Center which offers one of the city’s largest food pantries, a fully equipped catering kitchen, large dining room, and three large classrooms including a computer lab.

 Today, Westminster partners with more than 20 community organizations to assist with program services.
-Partnerships enable Westminster to continue to expand our youth programming, provide adult education classes (including high-school equivalency), offer access to a health clinic and a counseling center in partnership with Gennesaret Free Clinic, and open our food pantry and soup kitchen twice a week.
+Partnerships enable Westminster to continue to expand our youth programming and open our food pantry and soup kitchen twice a week.